Choosing a Rototiller or Cultivator

 Functionally, FRT tillers tend to be easier to use than CRT tillers, but they are also more limited in what they can accomplish.
 CRT Tillers, because of the “fight” between the forward-rotating wheels and the counter rotating tines, tend to jounce around during operation and can, at times, be a challenge to hold onto.
 But that “fight” is precisely what gives them the ability to break ground.
 A DRT tiller has the benefit of transitioning easily between the two modes.

-These agricultural style tillers offer several advantages for those who have gardens large enough to benefit from them (and the equipment to use them with):
+Tow-behind tillers offer several advantages for those who have gardens large enough to benefit from them (and the equipment to use them with):

 - They are 2-3 times wider than walk-behind tillers so you can get the work done faster.